Evap1/courier-system/README.md

 with google sign in as well.\
 When data is seeded you may see all dashboards functionality.

-[To run initAdmin.js:]{.underline}
+*To run initAdmin.js:*

 0\.
 If it's the first time running the script: run
 ```
 npm i firebase-admin \@faker-js/faker uuid\
 ```
-1\. make sure you're in the root\
+1\. make sure you're in the root.

-2. Modify ADMIN_EMAIL and ADMIN_PASSWORD in initAdmin.js as desired.\
+2\.
+Modify ADMIN_EMAIL and ADMIN_PASSWORD in initAdmin.js as desired.

-3. Run the following, can be found in env file:
+3\.
+Run the following, can be found in env file:
 ```
 export FIREBASE_SA=\<\>
 export GCP_PROJECT_ID=\<\>
 ```
 4\.
 Run the file: node /scripts/initAdmin.js

-[To fill dummy data:]{.underline}\
+**To fill dummy data:**

-[If you desire to test API:\
+*If you desire to test API:*\
-]{.underline}You may manually create deliveries and users using the app or use postman to execute API functions
+You may manually create deliveries and users using the app or use postman to execute API functions

-[If you desire to only fill the data:
+*If you desire to only fill the data:*\
-]{.underline}You may manually add users and deliveries in firebase console database in the collection created.\
-or you may **run scripts/seed.js** file that will do the previous, automatically.\
+You may manually add users and deliveries in firebase console database in the collection created. or you may **run scripts/seed.js** file that will do the previous, automatically.\

-[Important to emphasize]{.underline}, it will create users and deliveries directly in firebase DB, thus it's not testing the API functionality (for delivery creation perhaps).
+*Important to emphasize*, it will creae users and deliveries directly in firebase DB, thus it's not testing the API functionality (for delivery creation perhaps).

-[To run seed.js:]{.underline}
+*To run seed.js:*

 0\.
 If it's the first time running the script, run
 ```
 npm i firebase-admin \@faker-js/faker uuid\
 ```
-1\. make sure you're in the root\
+1\. make sure you're in the root.

-2. Modify SEED_PASSWORD in seed.js as desired.\
+2\.
+Modify SEED_PASSWORD in seed.js as desired.

-3. Run the following, can be found in env file:
+3\.
+Run the following, can be found in env file:

 ```
 export FIREBASE_SA=\<\>